lucasxavierleite/serendipity/README.md

 ![](demo.gif)

-### An adaptable bar that looks nice on every setting
+### An adaptable bar that looks nice in every setting

 ![](top_bar.gif)